Test Case vs Test Scenario: What is the Difference?

 Respond to the questions in the test case by outlining the necessary processes and conditions:

 • For this analysis, which fixed or variable controls and fields are displayed to the user?
-How can you be sure that they are performing as expected?
+How can you verify that they are performing as expected?

 • Are the login button and all other dynamic links responding correctly to clicks and taps?

 • Is there a reliable connection between the user interface UI and the site’s database?
-For example, once the user logs in with their username and password, the program must validate this information against the corresponding back-end database and either grant or deny access.
+For example, when a user logs in with their username and password, the program must validate this information against the back-end database and either grant or deny access.

 • Do all the subsystems that comprise the feature function as intended?
-Does it, for instance, immediately send an email to the user’s registered email address, which includes the reset link, once the user clicks the “Forget Password?” link?
+For instance, does the system immediately send an email to the user’s registered email address containing the reset link, once the user clicks the “Forgot Password?” link?

-• Can the same experience be had from a mobile browser with the appropriate credentials?
+• Can the same experience be achieved on a mobile browser with the appropriate credentials?

-• What occurs when a user exits their session?
-Is the user redirected back to the sign-in page?
+• What happens when a user exits their session?
+Are they redirected back to the sign-in page?

 • What happens if a user makes a typo when trying to log in?
-Do the appropriate error messages appear when an issue arises?
+Do the appropriate error messages appear when an issue occurs?

 Here are the examples of executing a test case.